supermemo-wiki/SuperMemoAssistant.Wiki/docs/qs-backup-setup.md

 ###### Installing BitShelter

-?>Note that BitShelter will likely not run on 32 bit systems
+?> Note that BitShelter won't run on 32 bit systems.

 1. Download and install [the latest version](https://github.com/alexis-/BitShelter/releases) of *BitShelter*
 2. Start **BitShelter Agent** from the Windows Start menu.